ALEHACKsp/SADcipher/README.md

 # SADcipher
 A POC file cipher that uses xor keys to encrypt files in a directory.<br>

-Frequency analysis can be used, but it fails most of the times.
+Frequency analysis can be used, but it almost never work.

 ## How do I decrypt the files?